Donkie/Spoolman/scripts/autocommit.sh_README.md

     ```bash
     ~/Spoolman/scripts/autocommit.sh
     ```
+    **This script assumes the Spoolman directory is labeled Spoolman, if you used something else modify the script path accordingly.**

 4. To schedule automated backups at midnight every day, perform the following steps:
    - Open the Cron job configuration: